1. Uncompressed static assets on the server

 10. Slow server response

-This is the most complex performance killer, and unfortunately there’s no easy fix for this!
+A slow server is the most complex performance killer, and unfortunately, there’s no easy fix for this!

 All you can do is identify and fix bugs in your server-side code – the faster the server response time, the faster your website or application will be.